exercism/v3/languages/fsharp/exercises/concept/dates/.docs/instructions.md

 ### 2. Check if an appointment has already passed

-Implement a function that takes an appointment date and checks if the appointment was somewhere in the past:
+Implement the `hasPassed` function that takes an appointment date and checks if the appointment was somewhere in the past:

 ```fsharp
 hasPassed (DateTime(1999, 12, 31, 9, 0, 0))